If you haven’t used a kettlebell in your workout, you’re missing out big time! These nifty gadgets build muscles and improve stamina.

 - A more narrow handle

-Note: Although a favorite adjustable kettlebell of ours we “marked it down” as the price was way too high but as of this update it’s really keen at the moment and competes in price with the Titan.
+Note: Although a favorite adjustable kettlebell of ours we “marked it down” as the price was way too high but as of this update it’s really keen at the moment and competes on price.

 How to Choose the Best Adjustable Kettlebell